Lauren Jewett Corruption Perception Score: F (56%)

 Only when candidates earn 15 points for the whole package do they score 100 percent.

-Recognized by the National Whistleblower Center, Tracie Burke is Louisiana author of Motion to Quash.
-She can be reached at tracie@motiontoquash.org.
-Motion to Quash LLC successfully promoted legislation that supports the Whistleblower Protection Act.
-Please Support journalism in the public interest by contributing today.
-Click here to donate Motion to Quash ISSN 2644-1594 is the copyrighted property of Motion to Quash LLC .
+Recognized by theย NWC,ย Tracie Burke is author of Motion to Quash.
+M2Qย supports the Whistleblower Protection Act.
+If you would like to support journalismย in the public interest,ย click here to donate.ย Motion to Quash ISSN 2644-1594 is the copyrighted property ofย Motion to Quash LLCย .